ankushs92/Browscap4j/README.md

 Browscap browscap = new Browscap(csvFile);
 ```

-Once the data is loaded from the file into memory , any subsequent invocation of the above code **would not** load the data again.
+Once the data is loaded from the file into memory , any subsequent invocation of the above code **would not** re-load the data .

 Next,just fetch the data for a User agent String ,like so :